 While the Buckeyes have an elite one-two punch at running back in J.K.
 Dobbins and Mike Weber, they don’t have any veteran depth at the position behind them, meaning the Buckeyes will likely need at least one of their true freshman running backs to play somewhat regularly, especially in games that become one-sided.
 The top candidate among them to play that role is Teague, who also among the early enrollee standouts this spring and should also be a prime candidate to earn a role this year on special teams.

 Tyreke Johnson, CB

-There will probably be a few true freshmen who don’t redshirt this season solely because they establish themselves as core players.
+There will probably be a few true freshmen who don’t redshirt this season solely because they establish themselves as core players on special teams.
 Mitchell, Gant and Johnson, who all project well to playing on the kickoff coverage unit, are the top candidates to do that.

 Johnson is a five-star recruit who might be too talented to redshirt, and he has a leg up to earn playing time after enrolling early and participating in spring practices.
 Gant was also an early enrollee and also impressed his coaches this spring, enough so that both Meyer and defensive coordinator Greg Schiano expressed confidence that Gant would see playing time this year.
 Mitchell, meanwhile, is the top-ranked linebacker in the Buckeyes’ 2018 recruiting class and a frontrunner to be among the team’s stars in the third phase of the game this year.